 Who is The Devotional Writer?
 My name is Jan Blonk and I was born and raised in the Netherlands.
-Jan is the Dutch male version of John and is pronounced “yawn.”
-I permanently moved to the U.S. in 2001 to pursue my graduate degree program.
+Jan is the Dutch equivalent of John and is pronounced “yawn.”
+I permanently moved to the U.S. in 2001 to pursue my graduate degree.

 While I can give you some interesting and not so interesting facts about who I am and what I do, I’d rather give you my “apology” for writing.
 In the olden days a writer would start his book with an “apology”—not an excuse but a defense of why he wrote his book.
 Here’s my “apology” for being The Devotional Writer:

 First (they were also known for doing a “first,” “second,” etc.), I need to daily encourage myself with God’s word, especially looking to Jesus for everything.
 He said: “Whoever feeds on my flesh and drinks my blood has eternal life” (John 6:54).
 We’re to continually feed on Him.
-His “flesh” seems to refer to his entire life, from the moment he was born till He cried, “It is finished.”
+His “flesh” refers to his entire life, from the moment He was born till He cried, “It is finished.”
 His “blood” is obviously referring to the blood He shed on the cross.
 His righteous life and sacrificial death are to be our daily, spiritual nutrition.